 Publications

-Pani, Samprati.
 2020.
-‘Of Basti and Bazaar: Place-Making and Women’s Lives in Nizamuddin, Delhi’, in Hilal Alkan and Nazan Maksudyan (eds), Urban Neighbourhood Formations: Boundaries, Narrations and Intimacies, pp. 52-71.
-Routledge: London and New York.
+‘Of Basti and Bazaar: Place-Making and Women’s Lives in Nizamuddin, Delhi’, in Urban Neighbourhood Formations: Boundaries, Narrations and Intimacies, ed.
+Hilal Alkan and Nazan Maksudyan, Routledge Series in Urbanism and the City, London and New York: Routledge, pp. 52–71.